 - RA-3 Within the Residential A Designation, it shall be the intention of Council to create a residential A-2 zone which applies to the Brookside community and surrounding area and a residential A-4 zone which applies to the Whites Lake community and surrounding area.
 These zones will permit single unit dwellings, auxiliary dwelling units, open space uses and home business uses, and all existing business uses and all existing dwellings.
 To minimize the effect on adjacent land uses and to ensure compatibility with the surrounding residential environment, home business uses shall be wholly contained within the dwelling and restrictions shall be placed on size, outdoor storage and display, the use of mechanical equipment and parking.
-Within the residential A-2 zone, signage for home business shall be prohibited and within the zone to ensure that these home businesses are operated by a resident of the dwelling.
+Within the residential A-2 zone, signage for home business shall be prohibited and within the residential A-4 zone it shall be limited in size.
+Provisions will also be incorporated within the zone to ensure that these home businesses are operated by a resident of the dwelling.
 These zones may be applied initially to existing auxiliary dwelling unit developments and to new developments by amendment to the land use by-law and with regard to Policy IM-11. - RA-4 For ease of implementation, it shall be the intention of Council to delineate the boundaries of the area wherein the residential A-1 zone applies and the residential A-2 zone may apply on Appendix "A" and the area wherein the residential A-3 zone applies and the residential A-4 zone may apply on Appendix "B".

-Due to the concern with on-site sewage disposal and the desire for a low density environment, new multiple unit developments shall not be permitted throughout the Plan Area except for senior citizen housing.
+Due to the concern with on-site sewage disposal and the desire for a low density environment, new multiple unit developments shall not be permitted throughout the Plan Area except for shared housing with special care (RC-Aug 9/22;E-Sep 15/22).
 The residents feel that this type of development is more appropriately located within urban areas which are intended to accommodate more intensive developments.

-Senior citizen housing is a form of accommodation which is valued throughout the Plan Area.
+shared housing with special care (RC-Aug 9/22;E-Sep 15/22) is a form of accommodation which is valued throughout the Plan Area.
 These facilities provide an opportunity for aging members of society to remain within their respective communities.
 While these facilities are encouraged to develop within the Residential A Designation, locational and environmental concerns must be addressed to ensure that they are properly integrated within the communities.
 These facilities will, therefore, be considered by development agreement, to address these special requirements.